eclipse/vorto/tutorials/tutorial_create_webapp_dashboard.md

 # Create a device-specific web application with Vorto

-In this tutorial, we want to build a small Spring-boot based IoT webapp that is able to consume device values, e.g. XDK, from a IoT Cloud backend and display the data in a dashboard.
+In this tutorial, you are going to learn how you can build a small Spring-boot AngularJS web application that is able to consume device values from the Bosch IoT Suite Cloud Services and display the data in a dashboard.
 In this example, we will use the <a href="http://vorto.eclipse.org/#/details/com.bosch.devices/XDK/1.0.0"> XDK Information Model</a> and create a web application specific to the XDK functionality.

 ## Prerequisite

-- An information model published to the Vorto Repository.
-[Read more](tutorial-create_and_publish_with_web_editor.md)
+- [Publish](tutorial-create_and_publish_with_web_editor.md) an information model for the device to the Vorto Repository.
-- Evaluation account for the Bosch IoT Suite.
-[Request account here](https://bosch-si.secure.force.com/content/FormDisplayPage?f=2abiE)
+- [Request](https://www.bosch-iot-suite.com/) an evaluation account for the Bosch IoT Suite.
-- You have successfully registered your XDK in the Bosch IoT Suite.
-[Read more](tutorial_register_device.md)
+- [Register](tutorial_register_device.md) the device in the Bosch IoT Suite.

 ## Steps

 ### 1. Generate a web application with Vorto

-- Go to the <a href="http://vorto.eclipse.org/#/details/com.bosch.devices/XDK/1.0.0">XDK Information Model</a> and select 'Web-based Device Dashboard' from the list of generators on the right hand-side.
+- Go to the <a href="http://vorto.eclipse.org/#/details/com.bosch.devices/XDK/1.0.0">XDK Information Model</a> and select **Web-based Device Dashboard** from the list of generators on the right hand-side.

  <img src="./images/create_webapp_dashboard/step3_1.png"/>